2. Preparing for Eternity

 In my forty years of studying the Bible in-depth, I have concluded that there are three judgments cited in the Word of God.
 The first one mentioned in the passage above happens at the point of departure from the world.
-This judgment concerns what a person has done with the free offer of a pardon as to his or her sin.
-The believer in Christ will not be judged according to his sins.
-He is quite secure in what Jesus has done for him at the cross.
+This judgment is about what you did with the free offer of a pardon for sin.
+The believer in Christ will not be judged for their sin; he is secure in what Jesus did for him at the cross.
 At death, those who have placed their trust in the Savior's finished work on the cross will go to be with the Lord.
 They will return with Jesus at the Second Coming of Christ: “For we believe that Jesus died and rose again, and so we believe that God will bring with Jesus those who have fallen asleep in him” (1 Thessalonians 4:14).
-When they believed and trusted Christ, something happened deep within their soul—they passed from a state of death and slavery to Satan to having eternal life imparted to them:
+When we believed and put our trust in Christ, something happened deep within our souls—we passed from a state of death and slavery to Satan to having eternal life imparted to us:

 I tell you the truth, whoever hears my word and believes him who sent me has eternal life and will not be condemned; he has crossed over from death to life (John 5:24 Emphasis mine).

-As we said last week, when a believer dies, he or she is separated from their fleshly body but is very much alive and with Christ.
-When Jesus comes, and the Rapture and resurrection take place, the believer is given a new body, a glorified body no longer dominated by the sin nature inherited from Adam.
-We will look at the topic of the Resurrection Body, i.e., what it is like, in a later study.
+As we said last week, when believers die, they are separated from their fleshly body but very much alive and with Christ.
+When Jesus comes, and the rapture and resurrection take place, the believer is given a new body, a glorified body no longer dominated by the sin nature inherited from Adam.
+In our following study, we will look at what the Scriptures say about the Resurrection Body.

-The second judgment happens at the return of Christ and is a judgment as to rewards given to the believer.
+The second judgment happens at the return of Christ and is a judgment of rewards given to the believer.
 This appearance before God is called the Bema Seat Judgment.
-The third judgment concerns those who have rejected God's offer of a free pardon.
-This judgment is called the Great White Throne judgment when all those who have served self and Satan are consigned to the Lake of Fire (Revelation 20:13-15).
-We will focus much of our study today on preparing ourselves as Christians for the judgment seat of Christ.
+The third judgment, called the Great White Throne judgment, concerns those who reject God's offer of a free pardon; all who have served themselves and Satan will be consigned to the Lake of Fire (Revelation 20:13-15).
+We will focus much of our study today on preparing ourselves as Christians for the Bema Seat judgment of Christ.